-1. Course Description: Computer ethics and security have swiftly become expected core components of education in computing fields.
-With a focus on cross-border issues, students in this course explore ethical and security issues faced by and brought about by computing professionals, including, privacy, intellectual property, reliability, and liability.
-The Association for Computing Machinery (ACM), the world's largest scientific and educational computing society, has recently updated the ACM Code of Ethics and the ACM's most recent curricular guidelines for undergraduate degree programs in computer science specifically state that computer science graduates should "recognize the social, legal, ethical, and cultural issues inherent in the discipline of computing" including the important ethical issues to consider in computer security, such as "ethical issues associated with fixing or not fixing vulnerabilities and disclosing or not disclosing vulnerabilities."
-Students also discuss the ethical and security impacts of widespread use of big data and artificial intelligence.
+Cybersecurity and the ethics of computing have swiftly become expected core components of education in computing and business fields.
+With a focus on international and cross-border issues, we explore ethical and security issues faced by and brought about by computing professionals, including privacy, intellectual property, reliability, liability, and business disruption.
+The Association for Computing Machinery (ACM), the world's largest scientific and educational computing society, recently updated the ACM Code of Ethics, and the ACM's most recent curricular guidelines for undergraduate degree programs in computer science specifically state that computer science graduates should "recognize the social, legal, ethical, and cultural issues inherent in the discipline of computing" including the important ethical issues to consider in computer security, such as "ethical issues associated with fixing or not fixing vulnerabilities and disclosing or not disclosing vulnerabilities."
+We will also discuss the ethical and security impacts of widespread use of disruptive technologies such as generative AI like ChatGPT.